chrishaining/who_dunnit-/hw_scope_whodunnit.md

 const suspects = declareAllSuspects();
 console.log(suspects);
-// will show Miss Scarlet, Professor Plum and Colonel Mustard
+// will show Miss Scarlet, Professor Plum and Colonel Mustard.
+It's reading the original let statements, then making a change to suspectThree. since they are let statements, it's ok to change Colonel Mustard.

 console.log(`Suspect three is ${suspectThree}.`);
-// will show Mrs Peacock
+// will show Mrs Peacock, as it's referring to the original let variable for suspectThree
 ```

 #### Episode 5